Charles Lightoller: Sinking of UB-110

+Lightoller was awarded a bar to his Distinguished Service Cross for sinking UB-110.
+Contradictory information exists about the numbers of UB-110's crew lost, with Lightoller claiming 15 survivors with 13 lost, while a German account claims 13 survivors with 21 lost, most in the post-battle events.

 Subsequent wartime service

-On 10 June 1918, Lightoller was awarded the Reserve Decoration.
-He was promoted to acting lieutenant-commander in July and was placed on the retired list on 31 March 1919, with the rank of commander.
+Lightoller was promoted to acting lieutenant commander in July and was placed on the retired list on 31 March 1919, with the rank of commander.

 Retirement

 After the war, despite his loyal service to White Star Line and having faithfully defended his employers at Titanic inquiries, Lightoller soon found that opportunities for advancement within the line were no longer available.
 All surviving crewmembers would find that being associated with Titanic was a black mark from which they could not hope to escape.

 A disillusioned Lightoller resigned shortly thereafter, taking such odd jobs as an innkeeper, a chicken farmer, and later property speculator, at which he and his wife had some success.
 During the early 1930s, he wrote his autobiography, Titanic and Other Ships, which he dedicated to his "persistent wife, who made me do it".
 The book eventually became quite popular and began to sell well.

-It was withdrawn when the Marconi Company threatened a lawsuit, owing to a comment by Lightoller regarding the Titanic disaster and the role of the Marconi operators.
+According to his widow Sylvia, the book was withdrawn when the Marconi Company threatened a lawsuit, owing to a comment by Lightoller regarding the Titanic disaster and the role of the Marconi operators, but no proof of this has been found.
+Lightoller did put most of the blame on Marconi operator Jack Phillips, claiming that he did not deliver an ice warning which could have prevented the sinking.
+Phillips and junior wireless operator Harold Bride both delivered multiple ice warnings to the bridge and Captain Edward Smith was well aware of ice in the region before the collision occurred.

+In 1936, Lightoller gave a radio interview for the BBC, in which he described the Titanic disaster.

 Second World War

 The retired Lightoller did not turn his back on sailing altogether, as he eventually purchased a private motor yacht, Sundowner in 1929.
-In early 1939 he was commissioned by the Admiralty to use Sundowner to tour the German coast to gather information and take photos of German naval installations.
+In early 1939, he was commissioned by the Admiralty to use Sundowner to tour the German coast to gather information and take photos of German naval installations.
 This was completed despite Lightoller nearly being caught out near the German naval base at Wilhelmshaven, which he avoided by pretending to be drunk when intercepted by a German naval vessel.